Family research in Piaggine, Campania, Italy

 Church Records in Piaggine

-But our local genealogists, are graduated in history and archivistics so, with their expertise, they can research the church registers of Piaggine on your behalf to gather info about your family history during centuries.
+Our local genealogists, graduated in history and archival studies, can consult the parish archives of Piaggine on your behalf and reconstruct your family history through the centuries.

-For our experience, if you plan to come here to visit Piaggine, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Piaggine we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 1. Looking for information on Giacchino Filazzola who came to Bronx NY in 1907.
 He was born in 1888.
 Married in NY in 1914 to Angelina Vesce.
 Going to Piaggine in September 2024 and would love to see where it all started